OUR TEAM

 Duties/ Responsibilities:

-• Supports family child care providers and small child care centers who participate in the Oregon Child Care Alliance through coaching and leading business trainings.
+• Supports family child care providers who participate in the Oregon Child Care Alliance through coaching and leading business trainings.

 • Helps programs gain business acumen to enhance business practices, knowledge, and skills to manage their business.